DmXocean2000/Bakugo/README.md

 ## 🤖 AI Use

-This project includes (or will soon include) a single command that connects to the OpenAI API to generate responses that are MORE EXPLOSIVE AND BETTER!
+This project includes the usage of OepnAI in a single channel on discord.
+OpenAI API is being used to generate responses that are MORE EXPLOSIVE AND BETTER!

 That’s the **only damn AI** in me!
 Everything else — the trivia, the roasts, the chaos — is hand-coded by me and **doesn’t get sent to some stupid company called OpenAI for data sniffing.**